knpuniversity/javascript/knpu/ep3-webpack/bootstrap-fonts.md

 In `webpack.config.js`, copy the image loader, and, this time I'll use the `test` regex from the docs exactly.

 Excellent!
-Find your terminal, clear out all these ugly error - oof-  and restart Webpack!
+Find your terminal, clear out all these ugly error - oof - and restart Webpack!

 It's happy!
-Ah, I'm happy!
+I'm happy!
 And if you close `node_modules` and look in `build/`, ha!
 We have a *bunch* of new font files.
 If you refresh, everything is back to normal.
 We're not using any of the Glyphicons from Bootstrap, but if we *were*, they would totally work.